nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 IDEs and Ways to Code help us with our work.
 Televisions are no longer something to write around, but are automatically included as a coordinate system.
 Everything we make now is infinitely easier unless we're writing something like Dwarf Fortress or some game that pushes the limits of logic.

-We use the phrase **Racing the Beam** a lot and I know i've mentioned it a few times but it will matter here moving forward.
+We use the phrase **Racing the Beam** a lot and I know I've mentioned it a few times but it will matter here moving forward.
 The easiest way to talk about this is the basics of coding:

 	The basic idea of making an Atari game is that for each scanline from the top left to bottom right, we have to configure the Television Interface Adaptor or TIA registers for each object JUST before the beam reaches its intended position.